 One of the preferential treatments under the Closer Economic Partnership Arrangement (CEPA) states that Hong Kong permanent residents with Chinese nationality can, in line with relevant laws, regulations or administrative rules of the Mainland, establish sole proprietorship in any provinces, municipalities, or autonomous regions in the Mainland without being subject to foreign investment approval process.
 There is no limit on the number of employees, or the size of its business space.
 The permissible business scope of sole proprietorship of Hong Kong residents covers retail, restaurants, computer services, advertising, clinic, economic, trade and management consulting services, etc.

-For more information, please refer to the website of the relevant government website.
+For more information, please refer to the relevant government websites

 There are mainly four types of foreign invested enterprises in mainland: